 If you’ve ever run before, you’ve probably experienced shin splints.
 What are shin splints?
 Why do you get them?
 How do you get rid of them?
 Can they be prevented?
-All great questions that will be answered in this article.
+All great questions will be answered in this article.

-First.
 What are Shin Splints?

-Shin splints is lower leg pain that occurs below the knee either on the front outside part of the leg or the inside of the leg.
+Shin splints are lower leg pain that occurs below the knee either on the front outside part of the leg or the inside of the leg.
 The technical term is medial tibial stress syndrome (MTSS), and it plagues many athletes, from runners to basketball players.

 It often manifests itself with the following symptoms:

-- Stress fracture, or tiny breaks in the lower leg bones.
+Tiny breaks in the lower leg bones.

-- “Flat feet” or overpronation — when the hard impact of your step collapses your foot arch
+When the hard impact of your step collapses your foot arch

-- Weak muscles of the hips or core.
+Weak muscles of the hips or core

-How do you get them?
+How do you get shin splints?

-How do I get rid of them?
+How do I get rid of shin splints?

 Shin splints usually heal on their own.
 You probably don’t need to go to your doctor unless the pain persists for a long time.
 In that case, your doctor may want to see your running stride to look for problems.
-Your doctor may also do an X-ray or bone scan to look for fractures if its serious.
+Your doctor may also do an X-ray or bone scan to look for fractures if it’s serious.

 Here’s how to treat the symptoms:

-- Rest.
 Your body needs time to heal.

-- Ice Ice Baby.
 Ice helps to ease pain and swelling.
 Apply an ice pack to the inflamed area for 20-30 minutes every 3 -4 hours over a 2-3 day span, or until the pain is gone.

-- Shoe Inserts.
 These can be bought off the shelf and may help with collapsed arches.

-- Do Stretches and Range of Motion Exercises
+Do Stretches and Range of Motion Exercises

 In very rare cases, surgery may be needed.
-This is due to the stress fracture in the lower leg.
+This is due to a stress fracture in the lower leg.
 Consult your doctor if pain persists for a long period of time or if the treatments listed don’t help.